AeloveRim/SpiritOfGrit/docs/Gameplay Guide.md

 The Leadership speech perk will allow you to bring more followers without a penalty.

-Many new mod-added followers are available : [Auri](https://www.nexusmods.com/skyrimspecialedition/mods/11278), [Lucien](https://www.nexusmods.com/skyrimspecialedition/mods/20035), [Inigo](https://www.nexusmods.com/skyrimspecialedition/mods/1461), [M'rissi](https://www.nexusmods.com/skyrimspecialedition/mods/9666), [Remiel](https://www.nexusmods.com/skyrimspecialedition/mods/51874), [Xelzaz](https://www.nexusmods.com/skyrimspecialedition/mods/62893) and many followers from [Interesting NPCs](https://www.nexusmods.com/skyrimspecialedition/mods/29194).
+New mod-added followers are available : [Auri](https://www.nexusmods.com/skyrimspecialedition/mods/11278), [Lucien](https://www.nexusmods.com/skyrimspecialedition/mods/20035), [Inigo](https://www.nexusmods.com/skyrimspecialedition/mods/1461), [M'rissi](https://www.nexusmods.com/skyrimspecialedition/mods/9666), [Remiel](https://www.nexusmods.com/skyrimspecialedition/mods/51874), [Xelzaz](https://www.nexusmods.com/skyrimspecialedition/mods/62893) and many followers from [Interesting NPCs](https://www.nexusmods.com/skyrimspecialedition/mods/29194).

 ## Quests
 The main quest has been delayed so that after completing Bleak Falls Barrow you will need to wait a few days and be at least level 7 before you are asked to deal with the first dragon at the watchtower.
 The reason for this is that this unlocks dragons, and you would *not* want to fight a dragon at level 1 in this list.
 On the other hand, even if you choose not to go through with the main quest at all, dragons will still start appearing in the world starting at level 10.